filecoin-project/FIPs/FRCs/frc-f3_delegated_authority.md

 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
 We considered these options:
 * ❌ do an extra network upgrade - This was rejected for the reasons outlined in [Change Motivation](#change-motivation): too long on the calendar and too people-taxing on the network.
 * ❌ use the same mechanism as passive testing but affect consensus - With passive testing we've already got an ability to dynamically set the F3 parameters.
 It is centrally owned and managed though by FilOz engineers that have been driving the F3 implementation.
-Centralization for expediency seemed fine when consensus wasn't at play, but the moment that consensus is impacted, we expect network values of decentralization to be followed.
+Centralization for expediency seemed acceptable when consensus wasn't at play, but the moment that consensus is impacted, we expect network values of decentralization to be followed.
 * ❌ propagate manifest values with PubSub - rather than deliver "the good parameter set" via a smart contract, sign a message form pre-arranged and agreed upon libp2p peer id.
 While this would enable multiple stakeholders, it would miss out on the easier transparency and tooling that we get from living with chain-stored state.
 Specifically this approach doesn't have the stickiness/immutability that we get from state on chain.
 It also doesn't have an easy way to canonically reference it.
 * ✅ distribute via implementation-team owned smart contract - This idea has been shared at multiple [Filecoin Implementers Working Group](https://filecoindev.notion.site/Filecoin-Implementers-Working-Group-118dc41950c180d08a24f0869aae1c1c) meetings without concern, and the [public discussion](https://github.com/filecoin-project/FIPs/discussions/1102) has not raised opposition to the proposal.
 We have taken this as approval (or at least acceptance) of this lighter-weight mechanism to move faster while still having a high amount of transparency and safety.